 Dramatic caucus reforms and rules that the Democratic Party instituted at the state level in the 1970s changed the system significantly.
 Designed to improve and open up caucuses to all party members, the requirements actually made caucuses more difficult to manage and inadvertently led to the rise of primaries.
 To help states coordinate the election days of both parties, the Republicans also changed their system.

-You can learn more about the United States democratic process by reading the links on the next page.
+You can learn more about the United States democratic process by reading the links below.